crytic/building-secure-contracts/program-analysis/README.md

 **Slither** analyzes contracts within seconds, however, static analysis might lead to false alarms and will be less suitable for complex checks (e.g. arithmetic checks).
 Run Slither via the API for push-button access to built-in detectors or via the API for user-defined checks.

 **Echidna** needs to run for several minutes and will only produce true positives.
 Echidna checks user-provided security properties, written in Solidity.
-It might miss bugs since it is based on random exploration, .
+It might miss bugs since it is based on random exploration.

 **Manticore** performs the "heaviest weight" analysis.
 Like Echidna, Manticore verifies user-provided properties.
 It will need more time to run, but it can prove the validity of a property and will not report false alarms.